40-hour HAZWOPER for General Site Workers Program

 - When you pass the final exam, you may not retake the exam to raise your score.

-- Corrective actions involving clean-up operations at sites covered by the Resource Conservation and Recovery Act of 1976 (RCRA) as amended (42 U.S.C.
-6901 et seq.)
+- Those conducting corrective actions as part of clean-up operations at sites under the Resource Conservation and Recovery Act of 1976 (RCRA).

-- Voluntary clean-up operations at sites recognized by federal, state, local, or other governmental body as uncontrolled hazardous waste sites
+- Personnel participating in voluntary clean-up operations at locations recognized by governmental bodies as uncontrolled hazardous waste sites.

 - Any treatment, storage, or disposal (TSD) operation regulated by 40 CFR parts 264 and 265 or by state law authorized under Resource Conservation and Recovery Act (RCRA), and required to have a permit or interim status from EPA pursuant to 40 CFR 270.1 or from a state agency pursuant to RCRA